pengwangucla/DeLS-3D/README.md

 Various API that supporting many 3D applications [vis_utils](https://github.com/pengwangucla/vis_utils)

-Tested with Ubuntu 14.04 for rendering, python version 2.7.5, mxnet 0.11 for training.
+Tested with Ubuntu 14.04 for rendering , python version 2.7.5, mxnet 0.11 for training.

 If you need to train:
 We use the code for augmentation: